 The health office is on the first floor of the school in the ECP corridor.
 The health office is staffed by a full-time Registered Nurse, Monday – Friday, from 7:30am until 2:45pm, every day during the school year.
-Please click the link to find pertinent health information and forms.

 All children are required to have an updated physical examination record at the time of registration.
 (Must have been completed within the last year)

 Please update the health office with your child’s physical examination report annually.

 4 doses of DTap/DTP

 3 doses of Polio

 1 dose of Varicella